software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 - Which INVEST criteria does the following user story violate?

-  > ❌ As a content creator I want to register with a username and password, a profile picture, and a profile description so that I can start writing blog posts.
+  > ❌ As a content creator, I want to register with a username and password, a profile picture, and a profile description so that I can start writing blog posts.

 ---